rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 `<attribute name="message" script="'Hi, ' + user_name + '!'" />`

-In the 'script' attribute, curly braces are not necessary.
+In the `script` attribute, curly braces are not necessary.

 Using scripts you can access
 - environment variables, e.g. JAVA_HOME